rdfostrich/article-jws2018-ostrich/content/conclusions.md

 With lookup times of 1ms or less in most cases, OSTRICH is an ideal candidate for Web querying, as the network latency will typically be higher than that.
-At the cost of increased ingestion times, fast lookup times are guaranteed in most cases.
+At the cost of increased ingestion times, lookups are fast.
-<span class="comment" data-author="RV">Perhaps revisit the cases where it is not, either explaining that they are not a problem or that they can/should (not) be fixed in the future</span>
 Furthermore, by reusing the highly efficient HDT format for snapshots, existing HDT files can directly be loaded by OSTRICH and patched with additional versions afterwards.